 The Scona Initiative is founded upon our values of helping and serving our community.
 As a part of our school culture, we are able to continuously make lasting impacts on communities around the world.
-Since 2008, Scona initiatives have raised a total of $3.5 million and provided support for those in need.
+Since 2008, Scona Initiatives have raised a total of $3.5 million and provided support for those in need.

 Last year, Scona Lords came together and raised over $241,000 for Sombrilla, an organization dedicated to bringing access to higher levels of education for rural areas of Honduras.
-The goal for 2025-26 is to raise over $250,000 for one of the following four charities.
+The goal for the 2025-26 Initiative is to raise over $250,000 for one of the following four charities.

 Bissell Centre